StarVestt/Starvest/README.md

 # StarVest

-## Added Backend with real database
-- You can test the 4 methods - GET, POST, PUT, DELETE
+# File structure
+- Config folder contains the configuration for the database linking
 - Controller folder contains all the method functions are declared
+- Middleware folder contains an error middleware to generate a custom error message
+- Model folder contains all the schemas and models for our collection
 - Routes folder contains the routes.
-- middleware folder contains an error middleware to generate a custom error message
-- model folder contains all the schemas and models for our collection
+- Test folder contains all the tests

-- config folder contains the configuration for the database linking
+# Running the Server
 ## How to run
 - Clone the github repo
 - Do ```npm install```
-- Enter command: ```npm run server```
+- Enter command: ```npm run server``` to run with nodemon
+- Enter command: ```npm run server-once``` to run it once
 - This will start the server, wait for the Connection establishment message from mongo and now you can test the API's

 ## Testing routes